Transpension: The Right Adjoint to the Pi-type: Investigating the Transpension Type

 As all our modalities are proper DRAs \cite{dra}, the modal introduction rule is invertible in the model.
 This immediately shows that sections \footnote{By a section of a dependent type, we mean a dependent function with the same domain as the type.} of the transpension type

 (which we call meridians) are in 1-1 correspondence with terms

 If it were not for the locking of the context, this characterization in terms of poles and meridians would make the transpension type look quite similar to a dependent version of the suspension type in HoTT \cite{hottbook}, whence our choice of name.
-If $\IU$ is cancellative and affine, then the locks can actually be ignored (\cref{thm:quantification}).
-In any case, \cref{thm:projmod} tells us that the $\name{let}$-rule for $\modshade{\transpsym(u : \IU)}$ has the same power as
+If $\IU$ is $\top$-slice (hence presheafwise) fully faithful, then the applied locks are actually isomorphic to the identity lock (\cref{thm:quantification}).
+In any case, regardless of the properties of $\IU$, \cref{thm:projmod} tells us that the $\name{let}$-rule for $\modshade{\transplong{u : \IU}}$ has the same power as